fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 ..  [#firstenv] The debug environment should be created early in the development
         process as it allows the game to be played without needing additional environments.
+..  [#selftest] Developers can use the self-test to exercise functionally that
+        cannot be exercise by unit tests such as loading game assets.
+This can also be incorporated in a larger functional test suite.
+Finally, users might consider running a self-test when troubleshooting game issues.